art29/AirFrance-KLM-Status-Page/README.md

 # Air France/KLM Status page

+**This website is now deprecated since the code is not up to date.**

+**A better version will be unveiled soon with a better UI, I18N support (EN/FR) and newer tech: React, Vite, and Typescript and hosted on Cloudflare's Pages.dev!
+The link to the new repo will be available as soon as the website gets released.**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Air France/KLM Status page is a React App made to check flight statuses for AF/KLM flights with more information than